I teach 7 classes and supervise 7 others per year.

 Wildlife Ecology (on campus in fall and a graduate online offering each spring)

-Citizen Science (online each winter and spring)
+Citizen Science (online each winter and summer)

 Teaching has always been an integral part of my professional life.
 I began college-level teaching during graduate school.
 Since then, I have taught the following courses.
 The list makes me look much more educated than I really am.
 I know enough to know that I know very little.

 Diversity of Animal Life—Invertebrates (GTA 1988)

 Natural History of Vertebrates (GTA 1989)

 Upland Gamebirds (GTA 1990)

 Ornithology (GTA 1988, 1989, 1991, 1993, Professor 2004, 2006-2010)